 Online Licence Applications:

-If you are applying for a National Licence online, you will need to have your Club Membership registered in Ridernet.
-Just tell us your Ridernet ID when you join the club and we will register you.
+If you are applying for a Licence in Ridernet, you must have your Club Membership registered with them before you can proceed.
+Just tell us your Ridernet ID and we will register you within 24 hours.

 Note: the ‘Get a Club Membership’ page in Ridernet is NOT an official application to join our club.
-You must still complete our Online Membership Form to join or renew your membership in the Phoenix Club.
+You must complete our Online Membership Form.

 New Licence Applications: